yang-guangliang/lian/README.md

 The Lian framework consists of three core modules:

-- **General Intermediate Representation (GIR) Frontend**: Unlike traditional IR like LLVM, GIR supports the unified representation of both typed and untyped languages.
+- **GIR-based Language Frontend**: Unlike traditional IR like LLVM, GIR supports the unified representation of both typed and untyped languages.

 - **Semantic Analysis Engine**: Lian constructs context- and flow-sensitive points-to and data-flow analysis, and outputs a state-flow graph (SFG).